root-project/root/interpreter/llvm/src/docs/tutorial/LangImpl03.rst

 Code generation for prototypes and functions must handle a number of details, which make their code less beautiful than expression code generation, but allows us to illustrate some important points.
-First, lets talk about code generation for prototypes: they are used both for function bodies and external function declarations.
+First, let's talk about code generation for prototypes: they are used both for function bodies and external function declarations.
 The code starts
 with: